 For the Dressing

-To make the dressing, use a medium-sized bowl, or a shake bottle if you have it, add sugar, vinegar, dry ginger, dry mustard powder, Worcestershire sauce, and vegetable oil.
+To make the dressing, use a medium-sized bowl.
+Add sugar, vinegar, dry ginger, dry mustard powder, Worcestershire sauce, and vegetable oil.

 Whisk thoroughly, it may seem the sugar won't dissolve, it will.
-Once the sugar as completely dissolved pour over slaw and mix well.
+Once the sugar as completely dissolved pour over slaw and toss to mix well.

 If you want to substitute the sugar, you can try Equal or Splenda to avoid the sugar calories.